 Other optical sorters using an off-the-shelf NIR sensor may have enough NIR resolution to successfully sort objects by material type (like these two Tide bottles).
-However, to achieve this recognition they have to place their NIR sensor close to the conveyor (12-18 inches above).
+However, to achieve this recognition they have to place their optical scanner box with the NIR sensor close to the conveyor (12-18 inches above).
 An NIR sensor only 12-18 inches above the conveyor works great for 30 minutes during a demonstration or in a laboratory.
-But in the real-world dusty, dirty environment of an MRF, a sensor’s lens that close to the belt is prone to collecting dirt in less than an hour.
-As a lens gets dirty, it stops being effective.
+But in the real-world dusty, dirty environment of a MRF, an optical sensor’s lens that close to the belt is prone to collecting dirt in less than an hour.
+As an optical sensor’s lens gets dirty, it stops being effective.
 A 95% recovery rate at the beginning of the shift drops significantly in just 30 minutes of dust/dirt build up.
 It drops dramatically after 2 hours, and could be cut in half by the end of the shift depending on how dirty or dusty the material is on a particular day.
 Purity rates drop similarly.

 Small suburban residential single stream MRF with an old model optical sorter